ABRG-Models/morphologica/README.md

 ![Screenshot of graph1.cpp output showing a cubic function](https://github.com/ABRG-Models/morphologica/blob/main/examples/screenshots/graph1.png?raw=true)

-...and the code compares favourably (in terms of amount of boilerplate code) with the equivalent Python, graph1.py:
+...and the code is only a few lines longer than an equivalent Python program, graph1.py:
 ```Python
 # Visualize the graph from graph1.cpp in Python
 import matplotlib.pyplot as plt